How to Grow and Care for Dumb Cane

 This disease is caused by Erwinia carotovora or E. chrysanthemi and, unfortunately, there is no cure.

-If all of the stems of the entire plant begins to show symptoms, you’ll need to throw it out.
+Remove any infected leaves.
+If all of the stems or the entire plant begins to show symptoms, you’ll need to throw it out.

 Dumb Canes Don’t Ask for Much